 Finding and Selecting a Business Attorney

-Assess your needs
+Assess your legal needs

 Do you need just one attorney or do your needs require an attorney with the support of a law firm behind him?
 Consider the overall scope of your needs.
-For example, if you are a software consultant on your own and expect to have no employees, your only pressing need may be an attorney with experience in technology law.
+For example, if you are a software consultant on your own and expect to have no employees, your only pressing need may be for an attorney with experience in technology law.
 If that is the case, you might be well served to look at business attorneys who practice by themselves or in very small firms.
-They will not offer the support in other practice areas that you might find at a slightly larger firm, but their fees are often lower.
+They will not offer the support in other practice areas that you might find at a larger firm, but their fees are often lower.

-Finding a business attorney
+Find a business attorney

 Bar associations.
 Most bar associations have a lawyer referral service.
 They can provide you with the names of attorneys who are seeking clients in your area.
 A drawback with a lawyer referral service is that it is usually only a self-selected subset of all attorneys, so the many quality attorneys that do not participate in the service are not on their list.